ZayedShanto/JS-Learn/README.md

    ```

    ```
+    output:
      I like coke
      I love coke

    ```

     - here the replace() doesn't change the string in x variable
-    -it returns a new string
+    - it returns a new string